hplp/ai-hardware-project-6501-group10/Final Report/Final_Project_Report.md

 The terminal outputs of these simulations along with the loadables used are given [here](https://github.com/hplp/ai-hardware-project-6501-group10/tree/main/nvdla/runtime).

+#### Conclusion

+The ResNet-50 has some improvement when running on INT8 quantized mode, but the performance has worsened for LeNet.
+We assumed that this is because LeNet is a very small model and the overhead introduced to the NVDLA by handling a fixed-point quantization outweighs any performance gained by lighter computations.
+There might also be the possibility that LeNet is even too small to consume all 2048 8-bit MACs available in the ``nv_full`` configuration. ``nv_small`` configuration might be a better fit for the LeNet, but we cannot do this comparison on ``nv_small`` because it doesn't support FP16 precision.

 The quantization is handled by the NVDLA compiler itself.
 So, we can't expect a different output unless we make changes to the NVDLA framework.

+#### Future Work

+We need to get more reliable results using a hardware implementation on AWS FPGA.
+However, it still needs a OpenDLA virtual platform to emulate the CPU.
+We might run into issues because we have limited control over downgrading the software when running on AWS servers.

 ### 2. Scale-Sim: